 So, Wilson’s book, which I had not read previously, struck me as one I should read, if I were going to take on a project in the vein of Nobody’s Home.
 Not because I’m not religious in the traditional Southern sense – no book could instill that in a person – but because Wilson carries these religious sensibilities over into other matters: football, fiction, art, books.
 I’ll be honest that I skipped the mini-chapter on church fans, since those don’t interest me, and the one on Elvis, since he was never really one of my favorites.
 What interests me more is how this melange of cultural fodder has thrived for so long.

 Early in the first chapter, Wilson addresses what is pervading about Southern religion but also what bothered me when I was young: “the orthodoxies of southern religious traditionalism.”
 His use of the word ‘orthodoxy’ implies something more than a norm, something assumed not to be just the way we do things but the right way to do things.
 Like a good academic, he lists the characteristics of Southern religion includes first and foremost, “Protest dominance,” followed by an “evangelical nature,” “Fundamentalism,” “moralism,” and “expressiveness,” adding later in the chapter, “a good deal of authoritarianism.”
 I recognized them all and went, Yep.
-Wilson reminds us, too, that the cultural and economic forces of the late twentieth century were powerful ones, but not enough to cause a “withering away.”
+Wilson reminds us, too, that the cultural and economic forces of the late 20th century were powerful ones, but not enough to cause a “withering away.”
 No, the hardcore evangelicals hunkered down – think Roy Moore – refusing with prototypical Southernness to yield to what was perceived as decadent.

 In the second chapter, Wilson gets a bit more familiar, to me, in his discussions of a southern culture where the Confederate flag was not associated with the “Lost Cause” but with The Dukes of Hazzard and where teenagers knew “more about Madonna than about Robert E. Lee.”
 Here, Wilson brings in that giant of Southern history George Tindall, who “described myths as mental pictures summing up a people’s experiences,” and who “argues that the South is especially given to myths because they appeal to the Southerner’s love of concrete images and dramatic stories.”
 Crossing the difficult terrain of the Confederacy and the Ku Klux Klan into “the Lost Cause as entertainment,” we’re shepherded to another conundrum: “the myth of the biracial South,” a “liberal dream” he calls it.
 Why a dream?
 Because of “popular religion.”
 Southern liberals, including Civil Rights activists, used the language and stylings of black evangelical Protestants in their logic and rhetoric, but resistant whites, racial segregation was rooted from the longstanding evangelical belief that the “Southern way of life” was God’s way.
 So, an integrated Southern society tested both sides: could Southern religion pave the way for racial harmony? could opposing myths be reconciled or overcome?

 The chapters that follow get subject-specific, in order: Paul W. “Bear” Bryant, William Faulkner, visionary art, church fans, country music, books, Dallas churches, beauty queens, and Elvis Presley.
 Most of these are pretty familiar to folks like me, over forty.
-For those of us who experienced the twentieth century, Bear Bryant was more than a coach, William Faulkner was more than a writer, and Elvis Presley was more than a singer.
+For those of us who experienced the 20th century, Bear Bryant was more than a coach, William Faulkner was more than a writer, and Elvis Presley was more than a singer.
 What else does one say?
 For me, Wilson’s chapter “The South’s Torturous Search for the Good Books” went into a subject I hold most dear.
 About the Southern tendency away from intellectualism, he writes,

 Books could be dangerous, they had power, perhaps they were drugs.
 Efforts were made to prevent their impact in a region obsessed through much of its history with defining orthodoxies that should not be questioned by new ideas contained within the bindings of books.